LinkedInLearning/advanced-blazor-webassembly-3249056/README.md

-# Advanced Blazor WebAssembly.
+# Advanced Blazor WebAssembly
-This is the repository for the LinkedIn Learning course Advanced Blazor WebAssembly..
+This is the repository for the LinkedIn Learning course Advanced Blazor WebAssembly.
 The full course is available from [LinkedIn Learning][lil-course-url].

-_See the readme file in the main branch for updated instructions and information._
+![Advanced Blazor WebAssembly][lil-thumbnail-url]

+Looking to take your skills to the next level with Blazor WebAssembly?
+This course is designed to help you become a more advanced Blazor WebAssembly user, building upon the materials taught in instructor David Grace’s introductory course Blazor WebAssembly: Foundational Skills.

+Discover more skills a developer needs to know to set up and run a coding system like a pro, including JavaScript interoperability, Razor components, SignalR, file uploads and downloads, state management, and prerendering.
+Test out your new skills along the way in the exercise challenges at the end of each section.
+Upon completing this course, you’ll be prepared to perform end-to-end testing on your app when it's finally ready to go to production.

 ## Instructions
 This repository has branches for each of the videos in the course.
 You can use the branch pop up menu in github to switch to a specific branch and take a look at the course at that stage, or you can add `/tree/BRANCH_NAME` to the URL to go to the branch you want to access.